qfirstapp/qfirst/qfirstappTermsOfUse.md

 # TERMINATION
 QFIRST reserves the right, without notice and in its sole discretion, to terminate your license to use the Services and to block or prevent your future access to, and use of, the Services.
-QFIRST reserves the right to terminate your account at any time.
+QFIRST reserves the right, without notice and in its sole discretion, to terminate your account at any time.
+QFIRST reserves the right, without notice and in its sole discretion, to stop the services at any time.

 # SEVERABILITY
 If any provision of these Terms shall be deemed unlawful, void or for any reason unenforceable, then that provision shall be deemed severable from these Terms and shall not affect the validity and enforceability of any remaining provisions.